-A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the colder months, now is the smartest time to ensure your furnace is ready to provide you maximum comfort throughout the season.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the frostier months, now is the smartest time to ensure your furnace is ready to provide you maximum comfort throughout the season.

 Among the leading ways to prevent a breakdown and make sure it runs as it should is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the working life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-Also, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your family.
+Just like most mechanical equipment, the working life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Also, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your family.
 Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate yearly system maintenance to stay valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your system does ever malfunction in the middle of extreme temperatures.
-Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with routine furnace system tune-ups from Wesley Wood Service Experts.
+Most manufacturers’ warranties necessitate annual equipment maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your equipment does ever malfunction in the middle of extreme temperatures.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with routine furnace system tune-ups from Wesley Wood .

 What can I do to troubleshoot my furnace before calling a tech for service?